rapid7/insightconnect-plugins/plugins/get_url/help.md

 _This plugin does not contain any requirements._

+# Supported Product Versions

+* _There are no supported product versions listed._

 # Documentation

 ## Setup

-This plugin does not contain a connection.
+_This plugin does not contain a connection._

 ## Technical Details